xraver/mercedes_me_api/README.md

 [![hacs][hacs-img]][hacs-url]
 [![BuyMeCoffee][buymecoffee-img]][buymecoffee-url]

-Script to interface with Mercedes Me APIs
+Script to use Mercedes Me APIs.

 ## Pre-Requirements
 1) Own a Mercedes Benz Car with Mercedes Me installed and working.